ritalarina/CaloricMedCare/README.md

 This project is licensed under the GPL 3.0 License.

 ## Credits
-- The app created based on an idea of Larisa Ramoniene and with her help.
+- The app was created based on an idea by Larisa Ramoniene, who contributed to its development.
-- The app is used and tested by the Latvian National Burn Center (Slimnīca "Biķernieki", Riga, Latvia).
 - Icon used in this app is by [Freepik - Flaticon](https://www.flaticon.com/free-icons/nutrient).